 - Your ability to transfer or sell your business interests.

 Get Legal Help Now

 At Pike & Lustig, LLP, our South Florida franchise law attorneys have extensive experience reviewing franchise agreements.
 If you are a current or prospective franchisee in need of legal assistance, please contact us today to set up your free initial consultation.
-We have offices in West Palm Beach and Miami and represent franchisees throughout the region, including in Port St. Lucie and Pembroke Pines.
+We have offices in West Palm Beach, Wellington and Miami and represent franchisees throughout the region, including in Port St. Lucie and Pembroke Pines.